ankssri/codingswarm/README.md

 # CodeSwarm 🐝

-**A provider-agnostic swarm of LLM agents that builds, tests, and reviews software one feature at a time.**
+**A provider-agnostic swarm of LLM agents that design, builds, tests, and reviews software one feature at a time.**

 CodeSwarm automates the software lifecycle you currently step through by hand — requirements → design → planning → build → test → review → integration — and